-This is a true equation, a true statement, and is the foundation for having healthy, stronger fingernails and toenails.
+This is the foundation for having healthy, stronger fingernails and toenails.
 Consuming adequate amounts of water throughout the day increases hydration, but the types of food consumed daily also need to be taken into consideration.
 A healthy daily diet consisting of lots of water, protein, dairy, fruits, vegetables, whole grains, and even gelatin is a great way to increase fingernail and toenail health, strength, and length.
 The fingernail's and/or toenail's plate appearance can tell a person what they are lacking in their daily diets, which can increase awareness.
 Consuming the necessary nutrients, vitamins, and minerals daily is the fastest, easiest, and healthiest way to healthy and stronger nails.
 Drink and eat your way to healthy nails with proper daily nutrition.

 Weekly nail maintenance is the best and necessary for fingernails and for toenails to keep nails healthy and beautiful.
 This includes moisturizing, filing, and even applying nail treatments to replenish the lost vitamins and nutrients to the nails and to provide strength with added durability.
 Weekly manicures and pedicures can be performed at a nail salon or even in the comfort of home.
 Professionals and individuals can use tools that can enhance nail health but must be sterilized after each and every use to prevent infections from occurring.
 Maintaining nails at least once per week does not require much time to be invested and is inexpensive, but should be done routinely and regularly in order to notice adequate results.
 Nails will become noticeably healthier and stronger within the first month.